JeremyParish69/docs/integrate/marketing.md

 In many cases, the Osmosis Ministry of Marketing Twitter account can retweet an integrating project's promotional Tweet at no extra charge.

-Please reach out to our primary Twitter Manager, MadCatAttack, on Telegram: @MadCatAttack
+Please reach out to our primary Twitter Manager, MadCatAttack:
+- Telegram: @MadCatAttack
+- Twitter:  @madcatattack1